Lane formation in an active particle model with chirality for pedestrian traffic: Introduction

 \section{Introduction}

+Active matter is a substance composed of active particles that demonstrate motility, that is, "the ability to exhibit motion and to perform mechanical work at the expense of metabolic energy" \cite{RDAllen}.
+Active particles can take energy from their environment and convert it into directed motion \cite{ebreview, activereview, ram2010}.
+Living matter (biological systems) provides an uncountable amount of examples of active particles systems \cite{Viswanathan,bioorg,revprx,actbook}.
+Further examples include Brownian motors (ratchets) \cite{ratchet}, artificial colloidal particles with self-propulsion \cite{spprl, scirep}, etc. Synthetic colloidal particles can mimic the functions of living matter; this field has developed rapidly over the past few decades \cite{colrev}.
+Synthetic microswimmers can autonomously achieve directed motion by self-generated chemical \cite{chem} or thermal \cite{term} gradients.
+One can also mention examples from robotics \cite{Brambilla}, biomedicine \cite{WangGao}, and social science, e.g. \cite{pedbook,HelbRMPh2001, Helbbook,report}.

+A prominent feature of active particle systems is the formation of self-organized coherent structures, see e.g. \cite{ram2010,Vicsek,Levine,Bechinger,Marchetti,Carrillo2010,Toner}.
+Among these are intriguing swirling patterns emerging in circular motion, when a group of individuals follow one another around an empty core \cite{swirl1,swirl2,swirl3, swirl4,BATM2020}.
+Such vortex arrays and patterns may be formed by different mechanisms, including effective interaction forces between the active particles \cite{ram2010,Levine,Bechinger,Marchetti,Toner, BATM2020}, the intention of animals to escort the center of mass of a swarm \cite{NPB2021}, or intrinsic chirality of the particles, when they can self-propel and self-rotate with a preferable rotation in a certain direction \cite{chir}.

+Here, we focus on the pattern formation in a system of particles with chiral interactions.
+In this case, the active particles do not possess self-propelling chirality, as shown in Ref. \cite{chir}, but interact with forces that have left-right asymmetry.
+We will study such systems in the context of pedestrian dynamics, considering pedestrians as active particles with an intrinsic bias in inter-personal interactions.

-Mathematical modelling of crowd dynamics and pedestrians flows is an important practical problem, as it is directly related to the effective planning of public places, transportation systems, evacuation strategy in emergency and organization of pedestrian fluxes in an epidemy, e.g. \cite{pedbook,active,HelbRMPh2001,report,Helbbook,NBPlosOne}.
-There exists a variety of approaches to describe the pedestrian motion; the most prominent are fluid dynamics models, particle models, agent-based models, etc. \cite{pedbook,report,active,HelbRMPh2001}.
-Conceptually, the agent-based approach is close to molecular dynamics approach, where the motion of all molecules is simulated, solving the according Newtons' laws.
-Obviously, this is the most microscopic approach, which provides the maximum possible information about the system.
+The mathematical modeling of pedestrian flows, which is an interesting academic problem, has high practical importance \cite{pedbook,HelbRMPh2001,report}.
+Indeed, it is directly related to the effective planning of public places, transportation systems, evacuation strategies in emergencies, and the organization of pedestrian fluxes in an epidemic, e.g. \cite{pedbook,HelbRMPh2001, Helbbook,report,statphys}.
+There are a variety of approaches to describe pedestrian motion, the most prominent of which are fluid dynamics models, particle models, agent-based models, e.g. \cite{pedbook, HelbRMPh2001, Helbbook,report, statphys}, and models based on cellular automata \cite{blueadler, capre, Yang2008}.
+Conceptually, the agent-based approach is similar to the molecular dynamics approach, in which the motion of all molecules is simulated by solving Newtons' laws.
+Obviously, this is the most microscopic approach that provides the maximum possible information about the system.